W427697/Discord-/docs-v2/content/guides/setup.md

 ### Using the Storybook CLI

 If you have just started your project using a boilerplate / starterkit like Create React App, or your framework's CLI.
 You can use Storybook's CLI to add storybook to your project.
+The CLI will detect which template to apply based on your `package.json`.

 ```sh
 npm i -g @storybook/cli